LaunchCodeEducation/linux/content/git/walkthrough/merging/git-merge/index.md

 ![git-status-git-merge](pictures/git-status-git-merge.png?classes=border)

+You will have to decide what to keep and what to discard with regards to the conflicts that currently exist.

 ### What Changes to Keep?

-Paul and John both made changes to the main.py file.
+Paul and John both made changes to the `main.py` file.
 We need to decide which ones to keep and which to throw away.

 The changes that we want to keep in this walkthrough include the following:
 - function created from John's solution